civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 14

-The Canada Border Services Agency may assist the Minister in the administration and enforcement of this Act, including by disclosing to **him or her** and to any other person or entity referred to in section 10 information that is collected from air carriers and operators of aviation reservation systems in respect of a listed person or **of** a person **about whom the Minister or the Minister of Transport has informed that Agency that he or she has reason to believe that the person is a listed person**.
+The Canada Border Services Agency may assist the Minister in the administration and enforcement of this Act, including by disclosing to him or her and to any other person or entity referred to in section 10 information that is collected from air carriers and operators of aviation reservation systems in respect of a listed person or of a person about whom the Minister or the Minister of Transport has informed that Agency that he or she has reason to believe that the person is a listed person.

 ### Section 134

 Subsection 15(6) of the Act is replaced by the following:

-**(6)** If the Minister does not make a decision in respect of the application within **a period of 120** days after the day on which the application is received — or within **a** further period **of 120 days,** if the Minister **does not have sufficient information to make a decision** and **he or she notifies** the applicant **of the extension within the first 120-day period** — the Minister is deemed to have decided to remove the applicant's name from the list.
+**(6)** If the Minister does not make a decision in respect of the application within a period of 120 days after the day on which the application is received — or within a further period of 120 days, if the Minister does not have sufficient information to make a decision and he or she notifies the applicant of the extension within the first 120-day period — the Minister is deemed to have decided to remove the applicant's name from the list.

 ### Section 135